ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 Locate Plate 2 - 11 (Front FootHolder), and place 2 - M5x8mm bolts into the 2 holes oriented such the the bolt head fits into the recess in the holder.
 Now loosely attach 2 - T-Nuts to the bolts.

-Insert a T-Nut into bottom of Part A and an additional T-Nut into the side (for the Coarse Altitude Bar), slide on the FootHolder and tighten the FootHolder bolts with the hold flush against the end of the profile.
+Insert a T-Nut into bottom of Part A and an additional 2 - T-Nuts into the side (Altitude Marker and the Coarse Altitude Bar), slide on the FootHolder and tighten the FootHolder bolts with the holder flush against the end of the profile.

 When correct, the loose T-Nut and the M5 Nut in the foot holder will be orientated on the same side.